MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

 This next task takes the profiles from [Task 1](#task1) which are in the Redis set `github_list` and gets the full profile information by querying the GitHub API.
 It takes that response and adds it to the Redis set `finished_profiles`.

 The difficulty with this task is that GitHub rate limits your credentials to 5000 calls per an hour.
-To work around that we schedule this task for every two hours and continue popping from the Redis set until we get rate limited.
+To work around this we schedule the task for every two hours and continue popping from the Redis set until we get rate limited.

 ```python